sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 6. Downloadable log manager for all imported events.
 7. Upload an XML or CSV file.
 8. Simple Drag and Drop mapping in CSV & XML Import plugin.
 9. Mapping view of the uploaded XML or CSV.
-All import wp fields are set up against WordPress fields.
+All import fields are set up against WordPress fields.
 10. Detailed real-time log in WordPress.
 11. Settings with php.ini details.